A lumbosacral spine CT is a computed tomography scan of the lower spine and surrounding tissues.

 In some cases, an iodine-based dye, called contrast, may be injected into your vein before images are taken.
 Contrast can highlight specific areas inside the body, which creates a clearer image.

-In other cases, a CT of the lumbosacral spine is done after injecting contrast dye into the spinal canal during a lumbar puncture to further check for pressure on the nerves.
+In other cases, a CT of the lumbosacral spine is done after injecting contrast dye into the spinal canal during a lumbar puncture to further check for compression on the nerves.

 The scan usually lasts a few minutes.

 How to Prepare for the Test

 You should remove all jewelry or other metal objects before the test.
 This is because they may cause inaccurate and blurry images.

 How the Test will Feel